wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_packages_linux.rst

 Install Wazuh agent on Linux
 ============================

-The Wazuh agent can be installed in the most of Linux Distribution.
-It's possible to use DEB packages or RPM packages depending on the target Operative System flavor.
+The Wazuh agent can be installed in the following operative systems:

 +-------------------------------+---------------------------------------------------------------+